-Protection and fulfilment of other rights is also essential to ensuring the protection of students and education staff in insecurity and armed conflict.
+Protection and fulfilment of other rights is also essential to ensuring the protection of students and educational staff in insecurity and armed conflict.
 Violations of the following human rights, among others, adversely affect education:

-- the right to life;

-- the right to liberty and security of the person;

-- the right to freedom from torture and ill-treatment;

-- the right to freedom of thought and conscience;

-- the right to freedom of expression;

-- the right to freedom from discrimination;

-- the right to work and join trade unions;

-- the right to an adequate standard of living, including the right to food and water; and

-- the right to cultural life.
+- the right to life; - the right to liberty and security of person; - the right to freedom from torture and ill-treatment; - the right to freedom from discrimination; - the right to freedom of thought and conscience; - the right to freedom of expression; - the right to freedom of assembly and association; - the right to work and to form and join trade unions; - the right to an adequate standard of living, including the right to food and water; and - the right to cultural life.